 Cottage ownership comes with many rewards, but it also comes with some legal risks.
-Accidents and injuries can happen in the cottage, on the dock, or on surrounding waterfront property.
+Accidents and injuries can happen in the cottage, on the dock, on surrounding waterfront property, or on three water.
 These accidents can expose a cottage owner to legal liability to the injured person.
 Here are some tips for avoiding personal liability as a cottage owner.

 Renting Out Your Cottage

 If you rent your cottage out, the Occupiers’ Liability Act requires that you keep the property reasonably safe for the renters.
 What is “reasonably safe” will depend on the particular circumstances surrounding the injury and the condition of the property involved.
 However if you are aware of a possibly dangerous condition, do not address it, and it subsequently causes an accident, you will be held responsible.
 Failing to regularly inspect the property to identify and repair potentially unsafe conditions can also result in liability.

 Combining activities like swimming or boating and drinking or consuming recreational drugs is inherently risky and this combination increases your duty to supervise your guests.
 Your level of responsibility will depend on the relationship between you and your guests.
 You are under a lesser obligation to supervise adult guests who bring their own boat or other equipment, or who go swimming by themselves.

 However, if you are in a position to supervise young children or teens you have an obligation to keep them reasonably safe.
 Again what is “reasonably safe” will depend on the particular circumstances.
 If you are aware of dangerous water conditions, activities, or situations you must address them or you could be held responsible for any resulting injury.

 Alcohol or Drugs